Shahid-135/Disaaster-Damage-Assessment/README.md

 2. A **Multi-Scale Triplet Cross-Attention mechanism** to capture spatial dependencies across multiple dimensions.
 3. An **Uncertainty-Weighted Fusion strategy** that ensures robust integration even under compromised modalities.

 To support further research, we also introduce **DAMAGE**, a large-scale, manually annotated benchmark for complex damage assessment.
-Extensive experiments on CrisisMMD and DAMAGE demonstrate that our method achieves **state-of-the-art performance**, setting a new standard for disaster damage assessment.